Advanced boiling water reactor: Japan and Taiwan

+Kashiwazaki-Kariwa

+It is the first installation of the plant.
+After the March 11, 2011 earthquake, all restarted units were shut down and safety improvements are being carried out.
+As of October 2017, no units have been restarted, and the earliest proposed restart date is in April 2019 (for reactors 6 and 7 that using ABWR).

+Shika

+The plant is currently not producing electricity in the wake of the 2011 Fukushima Daiichi nuclear disaster.

+Hamaoka

+On May 14, 2011, Hamaoka 5 was shut down by the request of the Japanese government.

+Shimane

+The Shimane 3 construction suspended in 2011.

+Higashidōri

+There is no firm plan for construction in Higashidōri NPP.

+Ōma

+In December 2014 J-Power applied for safety checks at the Oma nuclear plant, slated for startup in 2026.

 United States

-On June 19, 2006 NRG Energy filed a Letter Of Intent with the Nuclear Regulatory Commission to build two 1358 MWe ABWRs at the South Texas Project site.
+On June 19, 2006 NRG Energy filed a Letter of Intent with the Nuclear Regulatory Commission to build two 1358 MWe ABWRs at the South Texas Project site.
 On September 25, 2007, NRG Energy and CPS Energy submitted a Construction and Operations License (COL) request for these plants with the NRC.
 NRG Energy is a merchant generator and CPS Energy is the nation's largest municipally owned utility.
 The COL was approved by the NRC on February 9, 2016.
 Due to market conditions, these two planned units may never be built and do not have a planned construction date.

 United Kingdom

 Horizon Nuclear Power had plans to build Hitachi-GE ABWRs at Wylfa in Wales and Oldbury in England.
 Both projects were paused in March 2012 by the shareholders at the time (RWE and E-ON) to put Horizon up for sale, with Hitachi becoming the new owner.
 The 'Development Consent Order' for Wylfa was accepted in June 2018 and in August Bechtel were appointed as project managers.
 The first reactor was expected online in the mid-2020s with construction at Oldbury expected to start a few years after this.
 However, on January 17, 2019, Horizon Nuclear Power announced the suspension of both these projects for financial reasons.